nkernis/blog.noahkernis.com/content/posts/spring_2020/meaningful_interactions/00_issue_research/index.md

 	- “Stopping the proliferation of fake news isn't just the responsibility of the platforms used to spread it.
 Those who consume news also need to find ways of determining if what they're reading is true.”
 	- “The idea is that people should have a fundamental sense of media literacy.
 And  based on a study recently released by Stanford University researchers, many people don’t.
 		- *DATA* [Evaluating Information: The Cornerstone of Civic Online Reasoning](https://purl.stanford.edu/fv751yt5934)
+			- "Civic online reasoning: the ability to judge the credibility of information that floods young people’s smartphones, tablets, and computers."
+			- "When thousands of students respond to dozens of tasks there are endless variations.
+That was certainly the case in our experience.
+However, at each level—middle school, high school, and college—these variations paled in comparison to a stunning and dismaying consistency.
+Overall, young people’s ability to reason about the information on the Internet can be summed up in one word: bleak."
 		- [Can You Tell Fake News From Real?
 Study Finds Students Have ‘Dismaying’ Inability : The Two-Way : NPR](https://www.npr.org/sections/thetwo-way/2016/11/23/503129818/study-finds-students-have-dismaying-inability-to-tell-fake-news-from-real)
 		- “…a solution is for all readers to read like fact checkers.”
 	- “‘You’ll isolate a claim that has something that can be objectively verified, you will seek the best primary sources in that topic.
 Find whether they match or refute or prove the claim being made, and then present with all limitations the data and what the data says about the claim being made,’ Mantzarlis says.”